With files from Diana Ballon

 They also boast meditation pods, a sauna, two steam rooms, a Himalayan salt lounge, plus cocktails and dining.

-Their active kids’ club provides a supervised indoor space for your kids to jump around or do crafts with new friends while you get in your workout.
+Their active kids’ club provides a supervised indoor space for your kids to jump around or make crafts with new friends while you work out.

-Outdoor thermal experiences attract people who don’t flinch at cold weather.
-Hot and cold therapies, breathwork and mindfulness combine in this watery modality (yes, ice dips are involved).
+Outdoor thermal experiences attract people who don’t flinch in cold weather.
+In this watery modality, hot and cold therapies, breathwork and mindfulness combine (yes, ice dips are involved).

-Book an experience on your own or get the guided version, with breathwork exercises in a geodesic dome to help prep you for a dip into a 1.5 to 2.5 degree Celsius outdoor ice bath.
+You can book an experience on your own or get the guided version.
+The guided version includes breathwork exercises in a geodesic dome to help prepare you for a dip into a 1.5—to 2.5-degree Celsius outdoor ice bath.

-While staying in for at least two minutes will give you maximal health benefits, I was told that my 30 seconds “on ice” would also have numerous benefits.
+Staying in for at least two minutes will give you maximal health benefits, and as little as 30 seconds “on ice” would also have numerous benefits.

-After the ice bath, warm yourself in one of their saunas or at an outdoor fire pit in the evening at this wellness club.
+After the ice bath, warm yourself in one of their saunas or at this wellness club's outdoor fire pit in the evening.
 Unbounded Well also offers sunrise lake dips every morning at three locations across Toronto.

 A social bathhouse experience is a unique way to foster community without alcohol.
 Guided experiences allow participants to explore elements like breathwork, music, movement and aromatherapy in a positive group environment.